 NTI’s staff are trained on applicable and current standards, both API and CAODC RP’s that are relevant to drilling rig structures and components.
 Inspectors have also received CWB Level 1 Inspector tickets to improve knowledge about welding and quality control so recommendations on site come with real world expertise.

 NTI offers Catwalk Inspection services in accordance with the recently released CAODC RP 12.0 – Inspection of Catwalks.
 Our experienced Engineering personnel will provide a full inspection report noting repairs and provide certification.
-Experienced in both level III and IV inspections and accredited in BC, AB, and SK.
+They are experienced in both level III and IV inspections and are accredited in Alberta.

 Have a look at our SAMPLE REPORT to show the type of the in-depth inspections we provide to our clients.